hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 $ history
 ```

-to see a numbered list of recent commands, including this just issues
+to see a numbered list of recent commands, including this just issued
 `history` command.
 Only a certain number of commands are stored and displayed with `history`, there is a way to modify this to store a different number.

-> **NOTE:** So far we have only run very short commands that have few or no arguments, and so it would be faster to just retype it than to check the history.
-However, as you start to run analyses on the commadn-line you will find your commands to be more complex and the history to be very useful!
+> **NOTE:** So far we have only run very short commands that have few or no arguments.
+It would look faster to just retype it than to check the history.
+However, as you start to run analyses on the commadn-line, you will find your commands to be more complexed, and the history will be very useful then!

 **Other handy command-related shortcuts**